-A man may want to have a vasectomy reversed because he has remarried and wants to start a new family.
 A vasectomy involves surgically cutting the delicate tubes known as the vas deferens which transport sperm from the testicles to the penis.
 The middle portions of the tubes are tied, clamped or sealed using cauterization, which can cause scarring further insuring blockage of the vas deferens.
 The tubes may also be sealed using the “non scalpel” method.
 Using this procedure, a clamp holds the tube while a puncture incision is made with special instruments.
 The vas deferens are pulled through the puncture and sealed or cut then replaced into the scrotum.

 Vasectomy reversal presents two options for men seeking fertility after a vasectomy who want to use their own sperm: 1) Surgical reconnection of the vas deferens tubes (vasovasostomy or vasectomy reversal) by a urological surgeon or 2) In vitro fertilization using testicular or epididymal sperm extraction and intracytoplasmic sperm injection.

 Vasectomy reversal using surgery me be successful dependant upon several factors.
 The most important factor is that there must be enough tube remaining to perform the connection.
 The tubes must also be free of significant scar tissue that can impede sperm passage.
 The second issue is the length of time that has transpired since the vasectomy reversal.
 Typically the longer it has been since the vasectomy, the lower the subsequent chance of conception after vasectomy reversal.
 Antisperm antibodies may contribute to the decreasing pregnancy rate with time after vasectomy.